-Researching and consulting for shadow and stakeholders reports for UN treaty bodies, primarily the Universal Periodic Review, which brings UN member states under scrutiny for their human rights record.
+Researching and consulting for shadow and stakeholders reports for UN treaty bodies, and the Universal Periodic Review, which brings UN member states under scrutiny for their human rights record.
 We also launch investigative reports on human rights violations.

 We facilitate constructive conversation and negotiation between Indigenous Peoples and companies, governments, and international actors.